 Asthma and Dyspnea Center

-The Asthma and Dyspnea Center is directed by Richard Schwartzstein, M.D. who, in collaboration with Robert Banzett, PhD. and colleagues, has led an intensive research program over the past 20 years to elucidate the physiological mechanisms underlying the sensations that patients feel as "shortness of breath."
+The Asthma and Dyspnea Center is directed by Richard Schwartzstein, MD, has collaborated with Robert Banzett, PhD, and colleagues.
+They have led an intensive research program for over 20 years to elucidate the physiological mechanisms underlying the sensations that patients feel as "shortness of breath."
 Utilizing the insights and experience gained in the laboratory, the Center brings together asthma and COPD medical specialists, thoracic surgeons, specially-trained nurses, and respiratory and physical therapists to provide comprehensive assessment and therapy for individuals with asthma and COPD as well as for those patients who experience breathing discomfort for unclear reasons.

 Several specialized services are available in collaboration with our Interventional Pulmonology colleagues.
 For patients who require supplemental oxygen, individuals can be evaluated for placement of a transtracheal catheter that may provide greater comfort and patient mobility.
-Patients with severe emphysema have the opportunities to enroll in leading-edge research studies, such as the use of endobronchial lung volume reduction (a new technology that may allow patients to receive the benefits of lung volume reduction without undergoing surgery).
+Patients with severe emphysema have the opportunities to enroll in leading-edge research studies, such as the use of endobronchial lung volume reduction.
+This is a new technology that may allow patients to receive the benefits of lung volume reduction without undergoing surgery.